urbit/docs/docs/hoon/basic.md

 ## `type`: a set of types

-Below is the mold for `type`, written in Hoon.
-This mold's range is the set of all types.
-(Don't let yourself get too dizzy thinking about it!
-Strictly speaking, the range is of trees of type-*labels* used by the compiler's type-checker.
-We don't mess around with set-theoretic paradoxes.)
+Below is the mold for `type`, which effectively defines all the types available in Hoon.

+Strictly speaking, this mold defines the tree data structure the Hoon compiler uses to represent type information.
+It has a label for each of the base types, and it's recursive, so a complex type is represented as a nested combination of base types and various other odds and ends.

 You haven't seen this syntax before, and we haven't explained it yet; just treat it as pseudocode.